Site under currently construction

-The final presentation, by retired Cardiff University Senior Lecturer Ron Johnson, concerned the Papillon Patient Support website, which he had upgraded and modernised to make more informative and user-friendly.
-Unfortunately, he had to overcome some technical challenges of his own on the evening, as the result of a power cut disrupting the Internet connection - at which point able bodies in the audience rose to the occasion to display their own skills.
+The final presentation, by retired Cardiff University Senior Lecturer Ron Johntson, explained the Papillon Patient Support website, which he had upgraded and modernised to make more informative and user-friendly.
+Unfortunately, he had to overcome some technical challenges of his own on the evening, due to a power cut disrupting the Internet connection - at which point able bodies in the audience rose to the occasion to display their own skills.

 All went well in the end. click for pics

 Prof Sun Myint received his lifetime award from the board of ESTRO in recognition of his long-standing commitment and major contributions in advancing radiotherapy in Europe.
 He received his award from the President of ESTRO Prof Ben Slotman at the annual ESTRO general meeting on 27th August 2021 in Madrid.
 Follow this link for a transcript of the interview following the award of this honour clicking on this link here.
 An additional honour was the journal Radiation Oncology adopting one of his paintings as their 2014 Red Journal cover.

 "The pilgrim" by Arthur Sun Myint 1976. [oil on canvas] 18"x24"